-Claim Frequency Code Description Action 7 Use to replace an entire Claim.
+Claim Frequency Description Action Code 7 entire Claim.
 Molina will adjust the original Claim.
 The corrections submitted represent a complete replacement of the previously processed Claim.
 8 Molina will void the original Claim from records based on request.

 When submitting Claims noted with Claim frequency code 7 or 8, the original Claim number, must be submitted in Loop 2300 REF02 - Payer Claim Control Number with qualifier F8 in REF01.
 The original Claim number can be obtained from the 835 Electronic Remittance Advice (ERA).
 Without the original Claim number, adjustment requests will generate a compliance error and the Claim will reject.